Health Plan Identifier

 Questions regarding your HPID enumeration?

-We now have an HPID User Manual (10, 836 KB) available.
+There is an HPID User Manual (10, 923 KB) and a Quick Guide available.
 This user manual explains the user functionality of the HPOES module within the Health Insurance Oversight System (HIOS).
 This manual provides step-by-step instructions for the features and functionalities available in HPOES.
+The Quick Guide provides an easy step-by-step reference for registering in the CMS IT system and accessing HPOES.
+You can view the Quick Guide in graphic or a text form.

 Health Plan and Other Entity Enumeration System (HPOES) Past Presentations